LubhawanP/Assignment2/README.md

 * (b) Define a Tree data structure in C++ by implementing the virtual functions defined in the abstract class Node.h provided to you.
 Build an expression tree using the given input expression.
 The root must be an operator, its left and right subtrees must be its sub-expression, internal nodes should be operators and leaves must be integer operands.
 Parenthesis must not be placed in the node.
 Perform a pre-order traversal of the expression tree and print it to the console output as "1b:op L R ...".
 A space must separate the operators and operands.
 Do not print parentheses.
 (30 points)
 * (c) Evaluate the expression tree you have constructed using an STL stack data structure.
 You should use default C++ integer-based arithmetic in all steps of your evaluation (i.e., NOT float or double).
 You should print the result of the expression tree as: "1c:123456" where 123456 is the output of evaluating the expression.
 (40 points)

-Your main main C++ file should be in `ExprTree.cpp` and the generated executable should be named `ExprTree`.
+Your main C++ program should be in the file `ExprTree.cpp` and the generated executable should be named `ExprTree`.
 A sample outline for `ExprTree.cpp` is provided.
 Your program will be executed and tested by an automated script like the following way
 ```
 echo "((10 + 5) + (20/3))" | ./ExprTree`    OR
 cat <expression text file> | ./ExprTree